 Here's a few handy tricks that make it easier to clean and reuse glass containers.

-Sterilization.
+Sterilizing Glass.
 If a gift jar recipe requires that you sterilize the jar, you can boil jars for 10 minutes in upright position with 1 inch of water covering rims.
-Most dishwashers also have a sterilize setting you can use to sterilize your jars.
+Most dishwashers also have a very convenient sterilize setting that you can use to sterilize your jars.

-Just about any jar or glass bottle can be used to make a variety of homemade jar gifts, although some recipes in a jar may require a wide mouth or an air-tight seal.
+Just about any jar or glass bottle can be used to make a variety of homemade jar gifts, although some recipes in a jar will require a wide mouth and most will require an air-tight seal.
 You never know what type of gorgeous or unique glass jar you might find on clearance, at a thrift store or in a yard sale.

 Choose glass containers that are in great condition, without nicks or damage of any kind.
 This is necessary for the safety and wholesomeness of any homemade jar gifts.
 Nicks and cracks can house bacteria much easier than smooth surfaces.
 It also ensures a good seal for goods that need to be in airtight containers.